aws-amplify/docs/docs/lib/getting-started/fragments/android/setup.md

 * This guide assumes that you are familiar with Android development and tools.
 If you are new to Android development, you can follow [these steps](https://developer.android.com/training/basics/firstapp/creating-project) to create your first Android application using Java.

-* If you have previously installed Amplify CLI (< 4.5.0), update to the latest version by running:
+* Install the latest version of the Amplify CLI by running:

 ```terminal
 $ npm install -g @aws-amplify/cli
 ```

 ## Step 1: Configure your app
-You can use an existing Android app or create a new Android app in Java as per the steps in the [prerequisites section](#prerequisites).
+You can use an existing Android app or create a new one by following [these steps](https://developer.android.com/training/basics/firstapp/creating-project).

 a.
 Open your **project** `build.gradle` and add the following:
 * `mavenCentral()` as a repository